Kavindutharaka/Apim-Documentation/en/migration/docs/api-manager/apim-revamped/migration-catalog/upgrading-to-apim-430/upgrading-from-420-to-430/server-startup-actions.md

 Please follow the following to **complete the migration** and start the new API-M server.

-> **Important**
->
-> **If you have tenant-specific customizations in the previous version,** ensure that you reapply those customizations before proceeding further.
-This step should be done at this point because because tenant directories are created only after the data migration step.

 ### Step 1: Re-Index the API Manager Artifacts

 1. To re-index the API artifacts in the registry, add the following configuration into the `<API-M_4.3.0_HOME>/repository/conf/deployment.toml` file.